hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on mini projects♥♥
-    - Corgi add progress #43 on `Digital Resume`♥♥
+    - Corgi add progress #44 on `Digital Resume`♥♥
-        - Corgi working on creating React App♥♥ #18
+        - Corgi working on creating React App♥♥ #19
         - Corgi completed creating template for digital resume♥♥
         - Corgi completed adding design♥♥

 3. Corgi completed sending application to NiceJob♥♥
+    - Contacted the company.
+They said they are looking for a paid person

 ### January 20th, 2021